Mun Ji-hee

 Mun competed in the 2010 Winter Olympics for South Korea.
 Her best performance was 63rd in the sprint.
 She also finished 73rd in the individual.

 As of February 2013, her best performance at the Biathlon World Championships is 17th, as part of the 2009 South Korean women's relay team.
 Her best individual performance is 65th, in the 2009 sprint.

 As of February 2013, Mun's best performance in a Biathlon World Cup event is 14th, as part of the mixed relay team and the women's relay team.
 Her best individual result is 37th, in the sprint at Pyeongchang in 2007/08.
 Her best overall finish in the Biathlon World Cup is 101st, in 2009/10.

+Biathlon results

+All results are sourced from the International Biathlon Union.